achtaitaipai/odyc-site/src/content/documentation/en/1-overview.md

 ## Key Features:

-- **Easy to learn**: With OdyCJS, get started quickly thanks to an intuitive API and clear examples.
+- **Easy to learn**: With OdyC, get started quickly thanks to an intuitive API and clear examples.
 - **Flexible**: Adapt the library to your specific needs to create unique user experiences.
-- **Lightweight**: Optimized for smooth and fast performance, OdyCJS is easy on your resources.
+- **Lightweight**: Optimized for smooth and fast performance, OdyC is easy on your resources.

-We hope you find OdyCJS both inspiring and fun for developing your narrative games.
+We hope you find OdyC both inspiring and fun for developing your narrative games.
 Happy creating!